Do you dream of becoming a homeowner? You can probably picture the perfect home in your mind right now and are dreaming of someday taking that step.

 Every single extra penny you have needs to go into your saving money for a house fund for the next six months.
 Literally no exceptions.

-Be open and honest with your family and friends and set the expectation that you’re going to be a cheapskate for the next 6 months.
+Be open and honest with your family and friends and set the expectation that you’re going to be a cheapskate for the next 6 months while you save for your house.

 I know it sounds totally dorky, but turn it into a game.
 See who can save the most money each week.
 Find inexpensive ways to spend time with family and friends.